Project Management

 Microsoft Planner

-Still, in Microsoft Planner, you can organize project tasks in Kanban boards with deadlines and labels, assigning them to the team members.
+In Microsoft Planner, you can organize project tasks in Kanban boards with deadlines and labels, assigning them to the team members.
 And you can top all that by adding time tracking with a third-party app.

 Pros: fitting in the Microsoft suite, if you already use it